laravel/nova-docs/3.0/resources/fields.md

 Text::make('Email')->rules('required'),
 ```

-However, you can also manually mark the field as required by passing a boolean to the `required` method on the field definition:
+However, you can manually mark the field as required by passing a boolean to the `required` method when defining the field:

 ```php
 Text::make('Email')->required(true),
 ```

-In addition, you may also pass a closure to the `required` method to determine if the field should be marked as required.
-The closure will receive an instance of `NovaRequest`, which you may use to define any complex logic which should be used to evaluate the field's required state:
+In addition, you may also pass a Closure to the `required` method to determine if the field should be marked as required.
+The Closure will receive an instance of `NovaRequest`, which you may use to define any complex logic which should be used to evaluate the field's required state:

 ```php
 Text::make('Email')->required(function ($request) {